Seed of Chucky: Plot

 Six years after the previous film, the benevolent and genderfluid living-doll child of Chucky and Tiffany is being held captive by "Psychs", an abusive British ventriloquist.

 Psychs has mockingly named the doll "Shitface" and regularly mistreats and exploits them.
-Despite his peaceful nature, Shitface has violent nightmares about murder.
+Despite their peaceful nature, Shitface has violent nightmares about murder.

 Shitface sees a preview on television for Jennifer Tilly's new film Chucky Goes Psycho which features Chucky and Tiffany dolls repaired from their original remains.
 Realizing they are their child, Shitface escapes Psychs and tracks the Chucky and Tiffany dolls to a prop room in Hollywood.
 Shitface uses the Heart of Damballa, a voodoo amulet, to resurrect them.
 Chucky is shocked at having a child while Tiffany is overjoyed.

 Confused about their child's ambiguous gender (them having no genitals) Chucky renames Shitface "Glen", while Tiffany renames them "Glenda".
 Chucky and Tiffany decapitate a special effects technician with a wire.
 Jennifer finds the beheaded body and calls the police.
 Chucky, Tiffany, and Glen/Glenda sneak a ride to her home in her limousine.

-Having witnessed his parents murder the technician, Glen/Glenda asks them why they kill.
+Having witnessed their parents murder the technician, Glen/Glenda asks them why they kill.
 Chucky and Tiffany are taken aback by the question.
 Tiffany, feeling parental responsibility, tries to force Chucky to stop killing for the sake of their child; Chucky falsely promises to do so.
 Meanwhile, Jennifer tries to get a role as the Virgin Mary in rapper Redman's feature-film directorial debut.
 She invites him to her home, intending to seduce him for the role, much to the disgust of her assistant Joan.

 Chucky and Tiffany make plans to transfer their souls into Redman and Jennifer.
 Tiffany knocks them out and uses a turkey baster to inseminate Jennifer with Chucky's semen, intending to use her baby as a host for Glen/Glenda's soul.
 Chucky takes Glen/Glenda on a secret joyride to kill Pete Peters, a paparazzo who had been following Jennifer around.
 Glen/Glenda accidentally causes Peters to fall and be soaked in sulfuric acid, killing him.
 Glen/Glenda is horrified while Chucky is delighted.